trueos/pcbsd/src-qt5/docs/advanced.rst

 The text installer contains some handy tools for troubleshooting and fixing an existing PC-BSD® or TrueOS® installation.

-If you click the *utility* option in the main menu of the text based installer shown in :numref:`Figure %s: Text Installation Menu <text1>`, it will open the screen shown in
+If you click the *utility* option in the main menu of the text based installer shown in :numref:`Figure %s: PC-BSD® Installation Menu <install1c>`, it will open the screen shown in
 :numref:`Figure %s: System Utilities Menu <util1>`.

 .. _util1: